 Welcoming its first cohort in 2017, the partnership offers postgraduate across the full breadth social sciences.

 Nottingham is a world-class research institution and ESRC-funded students benefit from training in a wide range of social science research methods and skills, as well as broader capabilities such as communication and leadership.

 Opportunities are available across the following pathways at the University:

 - Management and Business Studies

 - Political Science and International Relations

 - Social Policy and Social Work

 - Socio-legal Studies

-Studentships include paid home/EU tuition fees and an annual tax-free stipend (£14,296 in 2016/17).
+Studentships include paid home/EU tuition fees and an annual tax-free stipend (£14,553 in 2017/18).
 These are restricted to home students only, though EU students can apply for a fees only award.
+International students may be eligible to apply to the Economics pathway.
 Please see the Midlands Graduate School website for full eligibility criteria.

 Honours degree, upper-second-class or higher, or a masters in a relevant discipline.